Zoho CRM Customization

 The Long-Term Risk of Over-Customization

 Over-customization rarely looks like a problem when it starts.
 A new custom field fixes a short-term reporting gap.
 A new workflow automates a small but repetitive task.
-A new module solves a specific team’s data tracking need.
+A new module solves a specific team’s data tracking needs.
 Each change, in isolation, seems completely reasonable.

 The difficulty is that these changes accumulate.
 Over months and years, a CRM that started with a clean, logical structure can quietly become something much harder to manage.